Medically Reviewed by Linda Rogers, CRNP

 Excitement/Arousal: The feeling that you want to have sex followed by physical changes that occur in your body as you become sexually excited.
 These include moistening of the vagina, relaxation of the muscles of the vagina; swelling of the labia (skin folds that are part of the vulva) and the clitoris (a small, sensitive organ above the vagina, where the inner labia, which surrounds the vagina, meet that acts as a source of sexual excitement).
 The nipples also become erect.

 Plateau: The above changes in the genitals continue, there is an increase in blood flow to the labia, the vagina grows longer, and glands in the labia produce secretions.
 There is an increase in muscle tension.

 Orgasm: Known as the peak of the sexual response, the muscles of the vagina and uterus contract leading to a strong, pleasurable feeling.

 However, it's important to point out that more contemporary research suggests that women's sexual response is more complex and includes more elements than the traditional model outlines.
 Relationship and intimacy needs appear to play a greater role in women's sexual health.
 According to sexual health experts, a better understanding of the complexity of women's sexuality will help to more accurately diagnose and treat sexual dysfunction.

 How do I know if I have sexual dysfunction?

-Sexual dysfunctions are defined as one or more disturbances in the sexual response cycle, or pain associated with arousal or intercourse.
-Lack of desire, difficulty becoming aroused, lack or delay in orgasm or pain during or after sex are all examples of sexual problems faced by women.
+Sexual dysfunctions are defined as one or more disturbances in the sexual response cycle or pain associated with arousal or intercourse.
+Lack of desire, difficulty becoming aroused, lack of or delay in orgasm or pain during or after sex are all examples of sexual problems faced by women.
 Such problems can be occasional and seem to go away on their own.
 But when they are persistent or recurrent, disrupting your life or your relationships and causing you emotional upset, they may be dysfunctions that should be discussed with your health care professional.

 What causes sexual dysfunctions?